NicholasLYang/uptointerpretation/content/posts/how-to-judge-cs-programs.md

 program and generally doing my homework.

 [^2]: Well, okay, 5 years

+Some may believe that a professor is better suited to judge programs, since they've likely had experience with multiple through their undergrad, grad, post-doc and professor tenures.
+I'd counter that professors are judging from a rather unique perspective, namely that of a tenured professor.
+I'll explore that point in depth in a bit.
+I'd also note that being a teacher in an undergraduate CS program is extremely different than being a student in one.
+Professors usually only experience one small part of an undergraduate CS program and therefore can't really judge it as a gestalt.
+That said, I'd be very interested to hear a professor's take on undergraduate CS programs.

 If you'd like to give a rebuttal, I'd love to hear it!
 Heck, I'll publish it here as long as you're not unneccessarily mean.